MPins/lightning-blindpathmaker/README.md

 - Amount (uint64): payment amount expressed in millisatoshis.
 - Recipient (string): hex encoded public key of the receiving node.

-Optional Inputs:
+Optional Input:
-- Min Real Blinded Hops: the minimum number of real hops to use in a blinded path. (default=1)
-- Num Blinded Hops: the number of hops to use for each blinded path included in the invoice. (default=3)
+- Num Blinded Hops: the number of hops to use for each blinded path included in the invoice. (default=2)
-- Max_blinded_paths: the maximum number of blinded paths to add to an invoice.(default=3)

 Output a key/value list of possible recipients:
 - A json representation of the blinded path(s) to use for the recipient